Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Introduction and Background

 \textbf{Outline}\, Section~\ref{sec:theory} establishes a set of theoretical results that prove the validity of our general framework and provide a construction template for various regularizers.
 Sections~\ref{sec:l1-hpp-hdp} and~\ref{sec:had-group-lasso} apply our optimization transfer to construct equivalent smooth surrogates for convex $\ell_1$ and structured $\ell_{2,1}$ sparse regularization.
 Section~\ref{sec:hppk} discusses deeper factorizations involving more than two Hadamard factors, enabling smooth optimization of a restricted class of non-convex $\ell_q$ and $\ell_{p,q}$ regularized problems.
 Additionally, mitigation strategies to reduce the computational complexity of overparametrization, such as parameter sharing, are discussed.
 Section~\ref{sec:hpowp} leverages the concept of Hadamard powers to broaden the expressivity of previous parametrizations, thereby lifting the aforementioned restrictions on the class of induced regularizers.
 Section~\ref{sec:optim} discusses specifics regarding the practical optimization of the constructed smooth surrogates.
+Related work is discussed and compared with our approach in Section~\ref{sec:related-work}.
 In Section~\ref{sec:experiments}, we showcase numerical experiments demonstrating the practical feasibility and competitiveness of our approach on a variety of model classes, ranging from sparse linear regression to (convolutional) neural network architectures.
 Section~\ref{sec:discussion} concludes by assessing the merits and limitations of our framework and identifying promising directions for future research.